dbt-labs/docs.getdbt.com/website/docs/guides/migration/versions/02-upgrading-to-v1.5.md

 ### For maintainers of adapter plugins

-Forthcoming: GH discussion detailing interface changes, and offering a forum for Q&A
+Coming soon: GH discussion detailing interface changes and offering a forum for Q&A

 ## New and changed documentation

-Forthcoming!
+Coming soon

 ### "Models as APIs"
 - Model contracts ([#2839](https://github.com/dbt-labs/docs.getdbt.com/issues/2839))